 Growth Identification and Facilitation: The Role of the State in the Dynamics of Structural Change The Journal Development Policy Review is one of my favourite academic journals, having used in in both IPE and Development Studies work.
 This issue (I don’t think you need academic access) focues on the role of the state in growth–a common topic but still hotly debated.
 One of the authors of one of the papers in Justin Yifu Lin, the Chinese economist who is still curenntly the World Bank’s economist.

 The White Man’s Burden: Has Western-styled Development really assisted Sub-Saharan States?
-An article from one of my projects, the great Global Politics Magazine.
+An article from one of my projects, the Global Politics Magazine (not by that idiot D Miles).
 Personally, I don’t agree with the author, but take a look and comment on the article.

 History Matters: Growing the United Nations and its Specialized Agencies This site lists the important history of the UN in the realm of development vis-à-vis the Bretton Woods Institutions.
 Something which I noted in my Masters dissertation.

 Helen Clark: How to push for reform at the HQ-level Helen Clark, the ex-New Zeland PM turned UNDP Administrator is also the chair of the the United Nations Development Group (UNDG), a consortium of 32 UN agencies working on development issues.
 More than just a group, it was formed to streamline UN development efforts as one.
 Her speech here focuses of coordinating as one at the high (administrative) level.